BLCM/bl3cabinetsorter/static_pages/Contributing-to-BL3-ModCabinet.md

 see that I've got `Version`, `License`, and `License URL`, for instance), but only `Name` and `Categories` are required.

+The example there uses three hash marks for comments (`###`) but that's just so that it's a bit more visible -- you only need to use one (`#`).

+## Mod Name, Version, and Author

+The `Name` attribute defines the name of the mod, as it will show up in the BL3 ModCabinet.  `Version` is entirely optional, but is a nice way for users to know if they're using the most recent version of a mod or not.  `Author` is mostly just there for the user's sake, so they can know who wrote the mod by just looking at their files.
+The BL3 ModCabinet process will actually take your username from the directory it's stored in, in the github area.

 ## Assigning Categories

 The current valid categories that you can use in your mod file are listed on